- Prayer and Worship

 Identify victims in your community and respond appropriately.
 Use our Red Flags and Screening Questions to Identify Victims and then Take Action.

-Help us distribute posters and other resources in your community.
+Help us distribute resources in your community.
 For resources or to request technical assistance, training or consultancy services, contact Anti-Trafficking Services / 202.541.3357.